Treatments for Newborn Hypoxic-Ischemic Encephalopathy (HIE)

 Seizure medications

-Infant seizures can be difficult to recognize, so it important that doctors provide EEG monitoring for high-risk babies.
-Neonatal seizures must be treated promptly because seizure activity can lead to additional brain damage, including an increased risk of epilepsy (3).
 Phenobarbital is often used as the first line of treatment, although other drugs and interventions may be needed depending on individual circumstances.
-It is also very important to treat any underlying causes of seizures (6).
+It is also very important to treat any underlying causes of seizures.

 Management of fluids and electrolytes

 Often, fluid restriction is recommended for infants with HIE until their renal function and urine output are evaluated, but this guideline is not based on evidence from randomized clinical trials.
 Therefore, decisions about fluid and electrolyte management should be individualized.
-It is very important to avoid hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar), both of which can increase brain damage (3).
+It is very important to avoid hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar), both of which can increase brain damage.

 Temperature management